hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 #ONT>
 ```

-Can check the ONT operational status with the following command.
+Check the ONU Operational State with the following command:

 ```
 #ONT>traffic/pon/show link